INVESTMENT GUIDE

 4. Market Upside and Due Diligence

-Off-plan projects can offer upside when the contract price, construction progress, neighborhood demand, and comparable completed units move in the buyer's favor.
-I do not present a fixed upside target before checking the numbers.
+Off-plan projects can offer upside when contract price, construction progress, neighborhood demand and completed-unit sales move in the buyer's favor.
+Measure it project by project instead of using a fixed target.

-• Contract Price: How the off-plan price compares with recent completed-unit references in the same neighborhood
+• Contract Price: How the off-plan price compares with recent completed-unit sales in the same neighborhood

 • Construction Stage: Whether the remaining delivery risk is fairly reflected in the price